-For the Neoware thin clients there is a handy document on the HP website which you can use to identify exactly what you have.
+For the Neoware thin clients there is a handy document from HP which you can use to identify exactly what you have.
 I think the Capio must slightly predate this as the part number is not presented in the XX-XX-XX style format (but it is close).
 In my case I have a 620 and an 800.
 The circuit boards are identical, the difference being in the operating systems and supplied memory.
 The labels on the back of each read: Capio 620 CP4K-HD and Capio 800 CP4K-CB.
 These break down as:

 CP Product Line Capio 4 Software (?) - Standard software H Platform (?) - actually CE.NET C Flash Capacity C = 32Mb B RAM Capacity B = 64Mb

-CP Product Line Capio 4 Software (?) - actually 'standard' K Platform (?) - Actually XPE H Flash Capacity H = 192Mb D RAM Capacity D = 256Mb
+CP Product Line Capio 4 Software (?) - actually 'standard' K Platform (?) - Actually XPE H Flash Capacity H = 192Mb D RAM Capacity D = 256Mb The ones in my possession were manufactured in 2003.

 The basic specs for the 620 are: